 |Types of accounts used||

-Today, most reputable accounting software has the double-entry method built in.
+Today, most accounting jobs have access to reputable accounting software has the double-entry method built in.
 Still, it’s a good idea to have a basic understanding of this critical accounting concept.